 Editorial Board, Fall 2014 – Spring 2015

-Alyse Bensel is the author of two chapbooks, Not of Their Own Making (Dancing Girl Press, 2014) and Shift (Plan B Press, 2012).
+Alyse Bensel is the author of Not of Their Own Making (Dancing Girl Press, 2014) and Shift (Plan B Press, 2012).
 She serves as the Book Review Editor at The Los Angeles Review.
-Her poetry has recently appeared in Mid-American Review, Heavy Feather Review, and Ruminate, among others.
+Her poetry has recently appeared in Mid-American Review, Heavy Feather Review, Sugar Mule, and Ruminate, among others.
 She is a second-year PhD candidate in creative writing at the University of Kansas.
 She loves cats, coffee, craft beer, and alliteration.

 Scarf and sweater enthusiast Sara Leavens is entering her final year in the MFA program at the University of Kansas.
 Her multi-genre work has appeared in The North American Review, Blood Lotus, Midwestern Gothic, and Blue Earth Review.
 Forthcoming work will appear in Quaint Magazine.
 Sara dreams of the day that she will find a blueberry pie porter.